 If the disc is the source of pain, disc pain is typically due to herniation.
 This condition occurs when the disc’s outer layer begins to deteriorate and weaken.
 When that happens, it enables the inner layer of the disc to push outward (or herniate), which results in irritating the spinal nerves.
 Consequently, this creates chronic and severe pain.

-At The Center for Musculoskeletal Disorders, we provide discography after other conservative treatments have been exhausted.
-Our pain management and spine surgery practice work as a team to provide the best possible care to our patients.
-Explore our treatments and conditions pages for further details.
+Our pain management doctors and spine surgeons work as a team to provide the best possible care to our patients.